SciML/Surrogates.jl/docs/src/radials.md

 ## Optimizing

-Having built a surrogate, we can now use it to search for minimas in our original function `f`.
+Having built a surrogate, we can now use it to search for minima in our original function `f`.

 To optimize using our surrogate we call `surrogate_optimize` method.
 We choose to use Stochastic RBF as optimization technique and again Sobol sampling as sampling technique.